wpilibsuite/frc-docs/source/docs/software/wpilib-tools/shuffleboard/custom-widgets/creating-plugins.rst

 In the body, the ``from`` field specifies from where the file is to be copied from, followed by the ``into`` field specifying the destination to where the file needs to be copied.
 Finally, the ``include`` field ensures the ``.jar`` extention is also copied.

+After deploying to Shuffleboard, open Shuffleboard, and use Ctrl + L to open the plugins menu, and select clear cache.
+This is necessary since Shuffleboard automatically caches the plugin when it is loaded, and clearing the cache updates the cached version to the file in the plugins folder.

 By running ``gradle deployPlugin`` from the command line, the jar file will automatically placed into the Shuffleboard plugin folder.